vlang/v/doc/docs.md

 Channels can be buffered or unbuffered and it is possible to `select` from multiple channels.

 #### Syntax and Usage
 Channels have the type `chan objtype`.
-An optional buffer length can specified as the `cap` property in the declaration:
+An optional buffer length can specified as the `cap` field in the declaration:

 ```v